 Introduction

 LeetCode 69: Sqrt(x) is a classic binary search problem disguised as a math function.
-The task is to compute the integer part of the square root of a non-negative integer x
+The task is to compute the integer part of the square root of a non-negative integer x, discarding any decimal part.

 This challenge is a great demonstration of how binary search can be applied outside of just arrays – here we use it to search through a range of integers for the solution.